 I’m in a vintage kind of mood today and I hope you are too, because this is one of those recipes from way back.
 You know, back when we actually wrote them down on little cards and filed them in a box.
 Yes, I’m talking about before the internet.

 I’m always so amused when I see someone post a recipe they’ve just “discovered” and are raving about it as the latest thing.
 More often than not it’s something (or a slight variation on something) that has been around for years and years.
 I just want to say, “Girl, please.
 My friends and I were making that before you were born.”
 But I don’t.
 I just smile and feel happy that a new generation is enjoying all those recipes again.

-This is one of those I’ve seen again recently.
+This Cheddar Pecan Cheese Ring with Strawberry Preserves is one that I’ve seen again recently.
 I remember when this recipe became popular in the early 70’s.
 It was during the time that Jimmy Carter was governor of Georgia and this was his wife, Rosalynn’s, cheese ring recipe.
 It enjoyed a resurgence in popularity when the Carters were in the White House.
 During those years, you couldn’t go to an event in Georgia with more than three people present and not find this cheese ring on the buffet.

 And with good reason.
 It’s downright fantastic.
 Again, as I’ve said so many times before, here’s that combination of sweet and salt and that Southerners love.
 The savory, salty cheese, onion, and mayonnaise combined with the sweet strawberry preserves.
 Deliciousness on a cracker, y’all.

 Make this for your sweetheart for Valentine’s Day.
 You’re gonna love it.
 I promise.

 Start by toasting the pecans in the oven at 350 degrees or in a dry skillet over medium heat.
 Let them cool while you proceed with the recipe.
 Set aside 2 tablespoons of pecans for garnish.